-The GDC uses inspection panels to undertake inspections of programmes that lead to registration with the GDC.
-Panels comprise of members of the GDC Education Quality Assurance team and at least three GDC Education Associates (EA).
-All EAs are appointed through an open and competitive recruitment exercise, are trained in the GDC EQA process, and receive on-going training throughout their appointment.
+The GDC uses inspection panels to inspect programmes that lead to registration with the GDC.
+Panels comprise of members of the GDC Education Quality Assurance team and at least three GDC education associates (EAs).
+All EAs are appointed through an open and competitive recruitment exercise, are trained in the GDC EQA process, and receive ongoing training throughout their appointment.

 The panels typically consist of four to six members and the make-up of these panels is at the discretion of the GDC.
 Bespoke panels are drawn together by the EQA team for the specific needs of the education provider being inspected, based on their experience and expertise.
 Inspection panels are always chaired by a non-registrant EA.